Google Cloud has two services for storing and managing container images:

 Registry names as URLs

-https://HOSTNAME/PROJECT-ID/IMAGE is a URL for that registry in
+is a URL for an image in the console.
+Any authenticated

-user who has permission to access the registry.
-See above for how to construct
+user who has permission to access the registry host can use links to view any

-For example, the following URLs link to public registries in Cloud Console:
+For example, the following URLs link to public registries in console:

 Container image formats